arcus-azure/arcus.scripting/docs/preview/features/powershell/arm.md

 **Usage*

-When you want to remove all the resource locks, no matter what the name or the sub-location:
+When you want to remove all the resource locks within a specific resource group, no matter what the name or the sub-location:

 ```powershell
 PS> Remove-AzResourceGroupLocks -ResourceGroupName "your-resource-group-name"